ahmedyoussefg/PaintApp/README.md

     - **`/saveJSON` (POST):** Retrieves all shapes from the database and returns their data in JSON format.
     - **`/saveXML` (GET):** Retrieves all shapes from the database and returns their data in XML format.
     - **`/loadXML` (POST):** Accepts XML data, cleans the database, parses the XML to obtain shape data, and draws the shapes on the canvas.
+    - `**/loadJSON` (POST)**: Accepts JSON data, cleans the database, parses the JSON to obtain shape data, and draws the shapes on the canvas.
     - **`/clean` (GET):** Cleans the database by removing all shapes from the database.
 2. **Shape Management:**
     - Shapes are represented using a **`Shape`** class, and their data is transferred between the client and server using **`ShapeDTO`** (Data Transfer Object).